0xAlienPool/AlienToken/README.md

 ## Deploy the Smart Contract

 -- Go to "Deploy & Transactions" in Remix IDE.

 -- Change the environment to "Injected Provider" and connect your Metamask to the Redbelly network.

 -- Press "Deploy" and confirm the transaction in Metamask.

 -- If prompted, click "Send Transaction" and confirm.

--- Verify Smart Contract Deployment
+-- Verify Smart Contract Deployment.

 -- Copy the deployed smart contract address.

 Check if the smart contract is visible on the Redbelly Explorer.